msahamed/lending_loan_prediction/README.md

 <li> scikit-learn

 ### Datasets
-Datasets are not included to this project due to its size.
+Datasets are not included in the repository due to its size.
 Please email me sabbers@gmail.com if you need the datasets.

 ### Contributors